-If placed on academic suspension a graduate student must petition the Graduate Council for readmission within thirty days of notification.
-Ordinarily, students are not readmitted unless there are mitigating circumstances, and they can show that conditions have changed so that if they are given another opportunity for graduate study, they will succeed.
-Students who have been dismissed may be readmitted for further graduate study after one or more semesters have elapsed only if the Graduate Council approves the petition for readmission.
-The Graduate Council will stipulate the conditions for readmission into Graduate School.
-A student who reenters under these circumstances but fails to satisfy the conditions stipulated for readmission or fails to maintain the standards for continuing in Graduate School will be permanently dismissed from the University.
+If placed on academic suspension a graduate student must petition the Dean for readmission within thirty days of notification.
+Ordinarily, students are not readmitted unless there are mitigating circumstances and they can show that conditions have changed so that if they are given another opportunity for graduate study, they will succeed.
+Students who have been dismissed may be readmitted for further graduate study after one or more semesters have elapsed only if the Dean approves the petition for readmission.
+The Dean will stipulate the conditions for readmission.
+A student who reenters under these circumstances, but fails to satisfy the conditions stipulated for readmission or fails to maintain the standards for continuing in Graduate Studies, will be permanently dismissed from the University.